pwgbots/linny-r/README.md

 Gurobi on your computer can be obtained via this URL:
 <a href="https://www.gurobi.com/academia/academic-program-and-licenses/"
    target="_blank">https://www.gurobi.com/academia/academic-program-and-licenses/</a>
+The recommended license type is the **Academic Named-User License**.

 When running a model, Linny-R will try to execute the command line application `gurobi_cl`.
 It will look for this application in the directory specified in